kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 deallocated.
 This is specified in [Design Details](#design-details).

-Supporting this requires a small, generic addition to the scheduling framework: an optional `PreemptionExtensions` interface.
-Because `DefaultPreemption` evaluates candidate nodes concurrently using cloned `CycleState`s, a plugin cannot tell from `RemovePod` and `Filter` alone which candidate won. `PreemptionExtensions` notifies the plugin when a winning preemption candidate is selected (passing the winning `CycleState` and victim pods) or when a nomination is cleared, and lets a plugin report in `PodEligibleToPreemptOthers` whether resources freed by an earlier preemption by that pod are still being reclaimed.
+Supporting this requires a small, generic addition to the scheduling framework: an optional `NominationExtensions` interface.
+Because `DefaultPreemption` evaluates candidate nodes concurrently using cloned `CycleState`s, a plugin cannot tell from `RemovePod` and `Filter` alone which candidate won. `NominationExtensions` notifies the plugin when a winning preemption candidate is selected (passing the winning `CycleState` and victim pods) or when a nomination is cleared, and lets a plugin report in `PodEligibleToPreemptOthers` whether resources freed by an earlier preemption by that pod are still being reclaimed.
 Today `DefaultPreemption` answers that eligibility question with a